Weston Middle School Parent-Teacher Organization Bylaws

 The rules contained in Robert’s Rules of Order, Revised, shall govern the Weston Middle School PTO, Inc. in all cases to which they are applicable and in which they are not inconsistent with the Bylaws of the Weston Middle School PTO, Inc. and shall serve as a guide in conducting all meetings.

-Original Bylaws were adopted by the Weston Middle School PTO May of 2009.
+The original Bylaws were adopted by the Weston Middle School PTO in May 2009.